Fabienne Königstein: Athletic career

 On her first appearance at European Marathon Championships in Berlin 2018, Königstein placed 11th, being the most successful German Athlete in this race.
 In December, Königstein concluded the season with a bronze medal at the SPAR European Cross-Country Championships in Tilburg.
-She placed 19th and, therefore, as the second-best German runner, although she had suffered a severe respiratory infection shortly before the race.
-By now, 2018 has been the most successful year in her career.
+She placed 19th and, therefore, as the second-best German runner, although she had had a severe respiratory infection shortly before the race.